fangjess/CMPT135/week6.md

   - ``int_vec`` inherits from ``vector<int>``
   - add the ``sort()`` method to ``int_vec``
   - With inheritance, we can use the methods in ``vector<int>`` in any methods we add to ``int_vec``
+- Child class inherits all members of parent class
+- Child does *not* inherit constructors.
+- Virtual method: a method that can be re-impelemented by an inheriting class
+- Abstract method: a method with no implementation.
+  - To be useful, an abstract method should also be be virtual
+  - A virtual method usually should *not* be abstract
+- A destructor in a parent class should always be declared public and virtual.
+- Put common methods in a base class that others will inherit from.
 ```
 class int_vec : public vector<int> {